jadesoftwarenz/JADE-Banking-Schema/README.md

 > The schemas contained in this repository are for demonstration purposes and as such are not open to pull requests.
 However, you are welcome to create a fork and make changes to your own copy, subject to our license ([LICENSE.txt](LICENSE.txt))

 **Q.** How can I take part in a JADE Developer's course?
 > We run our developer's courses a few times a year subject to demand.
-To register your interest, send an email to <<InsertContactDetailsHere>>
+To register your interest, visit https://www.jadeworld.com/solutions-for/dev-partners/upgrade-services/enquire/#devtraining

 ## License